 Many motorists on Tampa’s roads are uninsured.
-Research shows that in 2011, over 14% of motorists were uninsured in the US.
+Research shows that in 2011, over 14% of motorists in the US were uninsured.
 Unfortunately, uninsured motorists in Tampa, FL, make it very difficult to claim damages if you have been in a serious crash.
 Although in Florida, you will initially approach your own insurance for compensation, if your damages exceed your policy limits, you could be left out of pocket.

 Our car accident attorneys at The Law Place have the experience and knowledge of Florida law, necessary to advise you on what your next steps should be.
 You may still be able to claim compensation from the uninsured motorist, or there may be another party partially at fault for your accident, such as the car manufacturer or local authorities whose job it is to upkeep the road.